 A few things stood out.
 The first is the critical importance of search for effective knowledge management.
 The advances in search technology combined with AI were really inspiring.
 Loic and I had a lively discussion with Jeff Fried, CTO of BA Insight, who was a speaker at the conference.
 BA Insight have married SharePoint search with AI into a unique concept called Cognitive Search.
 Apparently BA Insight are making some waves as I heard a few people buzzing about Jeff’s presentation.

 One of the more interesting keynotes talking about search innovations was given by Naomi Moneypenny, Senior Product Manager for Enterprise Search and Discovery and Social Intranet at Microsoft.
-She talked about the critical importance of the Microsoft graph to providing insights to Microsoft 365 users, connecting users across the enterprise in new ways.
-I was pleased to hear that Microsoft is starting to integrate it’s LinkedIn acquisition closely into Office giving access to users profile cards in applications like email.
+She talked about the critical importance of Microsoft Graph to providing insights to Microsoft 365 users and connecting users across the enterprise in new ways.
+I was pleased to hear that Microsoft is starting to integrate its LinkedIn acquisition closely into Office giving access to users profile cards in applications like email.
 Naomi said this is just the tip of the iceberg; we can expect Microsoft to leverage LinkedIn more heavily in the future.

 Naomi also talked about new capabilities coming for searching images, called visual content intelligence.
 Based on the Azure Custom Vision Service, this is a powerful capability to train the search service to classify images that are being stored in Microsoft 365.